krayin/krayin-docs/docs/1.x/advanced/events.md

 In most of **CRUD** operation, we had fired an event before and after the execution of function.
 So, that if some one want to perform any operation after or before product create/update/delete can perform by simply calling a listener function in event registration

-## Events Fired in Bagisto
+## Events Fired in Krayin

-Events fired in bagisto but not listened such that if any user wants to perform any action on event fire, then they may create listener file and perform the respective operation.
+Events fired in Krayin but not listened such that if any user wants to perform any action on event fire, then they may create listener file and perform the respective operation.

 | Events name                  | Functionality|
 | ------------------------------- | ------------- |